Jump to Recipe

 If you collect more than 3-4 stalks, you might want to use a food processor to shred the broccoli.
 I used the box grater because I just didn’t feel up to lugging the food processor to the counter and then having to clean it out afterward.

-- Bread ends.
+Bread ends.
 Pulse the stale end pieces of bread in a blender or food processor for homemade breadcrumbs.
+Try them in my baked salmon cakes!

-- Parmesan rinds.
+Parmesan rinds.
 I freeze and use parmesan rinds to add depth of flavor to soups and stews.
 Most recently, it’s been white bean soup – over and over again.
+It would be perfect in this white bean stew instead of meat.

 Broccoli Salad with Honey-Tahini Dressing